 Can't connect to WhatsApp Web or Desktop

-If you’re able to send a WhatsApp message from your phone, try using WhatsApp Web or Desktop on your computer again.
-If you still have issues sending or receiving messages, you may have a connection issue with your computer.
+- If you’re able to send a WhatsApp message from your phone, try using WhatsApp Web or Desktop again.

 Note: For WhatsApp Web, you must use the latest version of Chrome, Firefox, Microsoft Edge, Opera, or Safari.
 Other browsers such as Internet Explorer aren’t supported.